Causes of Bad Breath

 Food and Drink

 Your food and drink choices can have a big impact on your breath.
 Food particles that get stuck in hard-to-reach areas will naturally give off an odor as they decompose.
-Foods comprised of sulfur compounds, such as garlic or onions, can leave a lingering odor to your breath as they are digested and absorbed into the bloodstream.
+Foods comprised of sulfur compounds, such as garlic or onions, can leave a lingering odor on your breath as they are digested and absorbed into the bloodstream.
 Coffee and alcohol can dry out your mouth and promote the growth of oral bacteria.
 Smoking is also linked to halitosis, leaving a stale stench on your breath from the smoke particles you inhale.

 Cavities and Poor Hygiene